devopsdunkin/terraform-provider-nagios/docs/resources/resource_host.md

+`contacts` (required): The list of users that Nagios should alert when a host is down `alias`: A longer name to describe the host `templates`: A list of Nagios templates to apply to the host `check_command`: The name of the command that should be used to check if the host is up or down `contact_groups`: A list of the contact groups that should be notified if the host goes down `notes`: Notes about the host that may assist with troubleshooting `notes_url`: URL to a third-party documentation respoitory containing more information about the host `action_url`: URL to a third-party documentation repository containing actions to take in the event the host goes down `initial_state`: The state of the host when it is first added to Nagios.
+Valid options are:
+    - s = UP
+    - d = DOWN
+    - u = UNREACHABLE
-`contacts` (required): The list of users that Nagios should alert when a host is down `alias`: A longer name to describe the host `templates`: A list of Nagios templates to apply to the host `contact_groups`: A list of the contact groups that should be notified if the host goes down `notes`: Notes about the host that may assist with troubleshooting `notes_url`: URL to a third-party documentation respoitory containing more information about the host `action_url`: URL to a third-party documentation repository containing actions to take in the event the host goes down `initial_state`: The state of the host when it is first added to Nagios `retry_interval`: How often should Nagios try to check the host after the initial down alert `passive_checks_enabled`: Sets whether or not passive checks are enabled for the host `active_checks_enabled`: Sets whether or not active checks are enabled for the host `obsess_over_host`: Sets whether or not Nagios "obsesses" over the host using the ochp_command `event_handler`: The command that should be run whenver a change in the state of the host is detected `event_handler_enabled`: Sets whether or not event handlers should be enabled for the host `flap_detection_enabled`: Sets whether or not flap detection is enabled for the host `flap_detection_options`: Determines what flap detection logic will be used for the host.
-Valid options for this attribute are o = UP, d = DOWN and u = UNREACHABLE
+`retry_interval`: How often should Nagios try to check the host after the initial down alert `passive_checks_enabled`: Sets whether or not passive checks are enabled for the host `active_checks_enabled`: Sets whether or not active checks are enabled for the host `obsess_over_host`: Sets whether or not Nagios 'obsesses' over the host using the ochp_command `event_handler`: The command that should be run whenver a change in the state of the host is detected `event_handler_enabled`: Sets whether or not event handlers should be enabled for the host `flap_detection_enabled`: Sets whether or not flap detection is enabled for the host `flap_detection_options`: Determines what flap detection logic will be used for the host.
+One or more of the following valid options can be provided:
+    - o = UP
+    - d = DOWN
+    - u = UNREACHABLE
-`low_flap_threshold`: The minimum threshold that should be used when detecting if flapping is occurring `high_flap_threshold`: The maximum threshold that should be used when detecting if flapping is occurring `process_perf_data`: Determines if Nagios should process performance dat `retain_status_information`: Sets whether or not status related information should be kept for the host `retain_nonstatus_information`: Sets whether or not non-status related information should be kept for the host `check_freshness`: Sets whether or not freshness checks are enabled for the host `freshness_threshold`: The freshness threshold used for the host `first_notification_delay`: The amount of time to wait to send out the first notification when a host enters a non-UP state `notification_options`: A list of notification options.
-Determines if Nagios should alert if a host is down, up, or unreachable
+`low_flap_threshold`: The minimum threshold that should be used when detecting if flapping is occurring `high_flap_threshold`: The maximum threshold that should be used when detecting if flapping is occurring `process_perf_data`: Determines if Nagios should process performance data `retain_status_information`: Sets whether or not status related information should be kept for the host `retain_nonstatus_information`: Sets whether or not non-status related information should be kept for the host `check_freshness`: Sets whether or not freshness checks are enabled for the host `freshness_threshold`: The freshness threshold used for the host `first_notification_delay`: The amount of time to wait to send out the first notification when a host enters a non-UP state `notification_options`: Determines when Nagios should alert if a host is one or more of the following option:
+    - o = UP
+    - d = DOWN
+    - u = UNREACHABLE
+    - r = RECOVERY
+    - f = FLAPPING
+    - s = SCHEDULED DOWNTIME
 `notifications_enabled`: Determines if Nagios should send notifications `stalking_options`: A list of options to determine which states, if any, should be stalked by Nagios.
 Refer to the [Nagios documentation](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/stalking.html) for more information on stalking
 `icon_image`: The icon to display in Nagios